AdobeDocs/experience-platform.en/help/destinations/destination-sdk/docs-framework/self-service-template.md

 >[!IMPORTANT]
 >
 >This documentation page was created by the *YOURDESTINATION* team.
-For any inquiries or update requests, please contact them directly at *Insert link or email address where you can be reached for updates*
+For any inquiries or update requests, please contact them directly at *Insert link or email address where you can be reached for updates, for example `support@yourdestination.com`.*

 ## Use cases {#use-cases}